matthias-reis/carda-gatsby/content/articles/2022/04/seasons-by-breaths-feat-chad-kapper-dimwind.md

 language: en
 languageLink: /2022/04/breaths-dimwind-seasons/
 ---
 **For me, as a music blogger, life always has surprises in store.
-One that really stands out happened to me some days ago when I realised that two of my favourite post-music decided to record a split-EP together after reading my articles about each other on my blog.**
+One that really stands out happened to me some days ago when I realised that two of my favourite post-music – Dimwind and Breaths – decided to record a split-EP together after reading my articles about each other on my blog.**

 Yes,  you read that right: The split EP "Seasons" by Breaths (feat.
 Chad Kapper of Frontierer) and Dimwind would certainly not exist without [my interview with Breaths founder Jason](/2021/02/breaths-interview-en), [the one with Dimwind founder Jonas](/2021/06/dimwind-interview-en) and my reviews of their debut records ["Slow Wave Violence" (Dimwind)](/2021/05/dimwind-slow-wave-violence-en) and ["Though Life" (Breaths)](/2021/10/breaths-though-life-en/).